 History of Kombucha - part 3

 As I mentioned before, the previous time span (from 1913-1995) was largely influenced by Germans.
-This time it's the US that starts playing the crucial role.
+This time, it's the US that starts playing the crucial role.

-The second major change, or a shift, was for Kombucha to become a significant beverage industry that started pushing away the GMO laden HFCS (high fructose corn syrup) loaded sodas that ruled on the shelves of American stores.
+The second major change, or a shift, was for Kombucha to become a significant beverage industry that started pushing away the GMO-laden, HFCS-loaded (high fructose corn syrup) sodas, that ruled on the shelves of American stores.

 Although, I set up the initial starting date for this time period as 1995, there were some other events that happened a bit earlier, and they led to this date, so I will also cover them here.

 One of those things was an article that was written in 1994, in the New York Times Magazine.
-And in those days, when something was written in NYT, it was catching people's attention.
+And in those days, when something was written in the NYT, it was catching people's attention.